matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 It would be possible to use the call member room state events to determine a call start.
 The logic would be as following:

-_If we receive an event we check if there is are already other members (call.member events) for the call.
+_If we receive an event we check if  are already other members (call.member events) for the call.
 In case there is not we make the phone ring._

 Pros: